Leisure-Base/RGB-LED-SPHERE/README.md

 Download and add Arduino NeoPixelBus Library.

-Open the "RGB Sphere.ino" file in main to edit and programing your animations!!
+Open the "RGB Sphere.ino" file in main to edit and program your animations!!